gohugoio/hugo/content/templates/shortcode-templates.md

 {{ end }}.
 ```

-See the [example Vimeo shortcode][vimeoexample] below for `.IsNamedParams` in action
+See the [example Vimeo shortcode][vimeoexample] below for `.IsNamedParams` in action.

 {{% warning %}}
 While you can create shortcode templates that accept both positional and named parameters, you *cannot* declare shortcodes in content with a mix of parameter types.
-A shortcode declared like `{{</* image src="images/my-image.jpg" "This is my alt text" */>}}` will return an error.
+Therefore, a shortcode declared like `{{</* image src="images/my-image.jpg" "This is my alt text" */>}}` will return an error.
 {{% /warning %}}

 You can also use the variable `.Page` to access all the normal [page variables][pagevars].